magicmouse/beads-examples/Example - Tolkien SDK/README.md

 ```
 200 OK						-- system is up
 408 Bad key					-- your access key is bad
-503 Service Unavailable		-- system is down (timed out)
+503 Service unavailable		-- system is down (timed out)
-508 Service Busy 			-- you are being rate limited
+508 Service busy 			-- you are being rate limited
 ```

-*implementation note:*  set timeout to 1 second so that status request is fast.
+By checking the first 3 characters you can create the appropriate error messages.

 ### Get a list of all the books